afanasmain/ConverterPDFCodesToCSV/README.md

 cannot work with PDF-files and it is necessary to transmit codes line by line for generating GS1 (Data Matrix) on the equipment side

+NOTE!
+At this moment installed GhostScript is required